Review of Hill’s Prescription Diet Z/D Canine Canned Dog Food

-Fiber (estimated dry matter content) = 4.5%
+Fiber (estimated dry matter content) = 4.9%

 |Estimated Nutrient Content|

-|Dry Matter Basis||20%||14%||59%|
+|Dry Matter Basis||20%||14%||58%|

-|Calorie Weighted Basis||18%||30%||52%|
+|Calorie Weighted Basis||18%||31%||52%|

-The first ingredient in this dog food lists water, which adds nothing but moisture to this food.
+The first ingredient in this dog food is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.

-The third ingredient lists corn starch, a starchy powder extracted from the endosperm found at the heart of a kernel of corn.
+The third ingredient is corn starch, a starchy powder extracted from the endosperm found at the heart of a kernel of corn.
 Corn starch is most likely used here to thicken the broth into a gravy.

-However, since soybean oil is high in omega-6 fatty acids and contains no omega-3’s, it’s considered less nutritious than canola or flaxseed oils.
+However, since soybean oil is high in omega-6 fatty acids and contains no omega-3’s, it’s considered less nutritious than flaxseed oil or a named animal fat.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to have much of an effect on the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Hill’s product.

-With one notable exception…
+With 2 notable exceptions…

-Even though this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.
+Although this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.